 - Choose a variety of protein sources to maximize benefit.
-Protein is found in both animal sources (e.g. milk, egg, lean meats) and in plant sources (e.g. beans, nuts, grains).
+Protein is found in both animal sources (e.g. milk, eggs, lean meats) and in plant sources (e.g. beans, nuts, grains).
 Each source of protein affects the rate of protein synthesis differently, so choose a variety of protein-containing foods during different meals and snacks to maximize your benefit.
-Start your day with these high-protein breakfast bites and a carton of yogurt.
-Or enjoy this hearty salad that includes both beans and cheese for lunch or dinner.
+Start your day with these high-protein Breakfast Granola Bites and a carton of yogurt.
+Or enjoy this hearty Kale and White Bean Panzanella that includes both beans and cheese for lunch or dinner.

 - Consume protein after exercise.
 Following strenuous exercise, the body is in recovery mode and primed and ready to receive and utilize the foods you eat.
-To enhance muscle growth and repair, it is important to consume protein immediately following your workout.
-Combining protein and carbohydrates (e.g. chocolate milk) can help your body recover faster than consuming protein alone.
+The timing of postexercise protein is important to enhance muscle growth and repair.
+Combining protein and carbohydrates like chocolate milk can help your body recover faster than consuming protein alone.
 Aim to consume protein-containing foods 30 minutes to an hour post-workout.

 Incorporate these four tips to your current training schedule and you are well on your way to maximizing your results.
 As Jack LaLanne, the godfather of fitness said, “Exercise is king.
 Nutrition is queen.
 Put them together and you’ve got a kingdom.”

 Brent Fountain, Ph.D., RD, CSSD, LD, FAND is an Associate Extension Professor and Human Nutrition and Food Safety Specialist for Mississippi State University Extension.
 Brent has a diploma in sports nutrition from the International Olympic Committee, is an ISAK Level 1 anthropometrist, and a board-certified specialist in sports dietetics.